Headlines (Friendship Never Ends)

 "Headlines (Friendship Never Ends)" is a song by English girl group the Spice Girls for their greatest hits album Greatest Hits (2007).
 It was written by the Spice Girls, Richard Stannard and Matt Rowe, whilst produced by the latter two.
 It was released as the only single from the album on 5 November 2007 by Virgin Records.
 The song was the first commercial single release to feature the group's original lineup since Geri Halliwell left in 1998.
 It was also the official Children in Need single of 2007.
 It is their last studio single to date.

 "Headlines (Friendship Never Ends)" is a midtempo ballad, which lyrically talks about the group reuniting, and about their friendship throughout two decades together.
-The song received generally mixed reviews from music critics, with some calling it a "classic" from the group, while others felt it was not good enough.
+The song received generally mixed to positive reviews from music critics, with some calling it a "classic" from the group, while others felt it was not good enough.
 "Headlines (Friendship Never Ends)" was a moderate success worldwide, peaking at number 11 on the UK Singles Chart, becoming the group's first single not to peak inside the top ten.
 Nevertheless, the single managed to reach number three on the UK Physical Singles Chart.
 It reached the top five in Italy, Spain and Sweden.

 An accompanying music video for "Headlines (Friendship Never Ends)" was directed by Anthony Mandler at Pinewood Studios and premiered in early November 2007.
 The video depicts the girls in a stately room, with plum-coloured walls and antique furniture, wearing gowns designed by Roberto Cavalli.
 "Headlines (Friendship Never Ends)" was performed by the group at the 2007 Victoria's Secret Fashion Show and Children in Need 2007, as well as on their reunion tour, The Return of the Spice Girls Tour (2007–2008).